 I’m a mum, wife and freelance writer living in New Zealand.
+I also have a compulsion to sew.

 Of course, non-sewing people tend to glaze over in the eyeballs when you gush over a satisfying zip insertion or your first welt pocket.
 No judgements here.
 I glaze over when Hubby talks about computer ports, so I get it.
 That’s when I launched Offsquare.
 It gave me a place to rave about those zips to others who also enjoy said zips without inflicting pain on the less-enthused.
 And that’s where we are now!